 What is a Colloid?

 A Colloid is an intermediate between solution and suspension.
-It has particles with sizes between 2 to 1000 nanometers.
-A colloid is easily visible to naked eye.
-Colloids can be distinguished from solutions using Tyndall effect.
+It has particles with sizes between 2 and 1000 nanometers.
+A colloid is easily visible to the naked eye.
+Colloids can be distinguished from solutions using the Tyndall effect.
 Tyndall effect is defined as the scattering of light (light beam) through a colloidal solution.
 The particles are termed as colloidal particles and the mixture formed is known as colloidal dispersion.
 Liquid, solid and gases all mix together to form a colloidal dispersion.
-The different types of colloidal solution are:

-Aerosols: Solid or liquid mixed with gas; Example: fog (liquid in gas)
+- Aerosols: Solid or liquid mixed with gas; Example: fog (liquid in gas)

-Sols: Solid mixed with liquid; Example: Paint
+- Sols: Solid mixed with liquid; Example: Paint

-Emulsion: Liquid with liquid; Example: oil and water
+- Emulsion: Liquid with liquid; Example: oil and water

-Gel: liquid in solid; Example: Fruit jelly
+- Gel: liquid in solid; Example: Fruit jelly

 Difference between Colloid and Suspension

-|It is a form of homogeneous solution||It is a form of heterogeneous solution|
+|It is a form of the heterogeneous solution||It is a form of a homogeneous solution|

-|Particle size greater than 1000 nm||Particle size range from 1-1000 nm|
+|Particle size greater than 1000 nm||Particle size range from 1 and 1000 nm|